 Disruption has been synonymous with Flipkart’s dominance of the e-commerce landscape in India.
-Since founders Sachin Bansal and Binny Bansal started Flipkart in 2007 and the e-commerce site made its first online sale in 2008, Flipkart has been a pioneer and a trailblazer, unafraid to take big risks and hedge big bets.
+Since founders Binny Bansal and Sachin Bansal started Flipkart in 2007 and the e-commerce site made its first online sale in 2008, Flipkart has been a pioneer and a trailblazer, unafraid to take big risks and hedge big bets.
 Since 2007, Flipkart has raised the stakes and made the biggest gambles pay off.

 So, who or what are Disruptors, anyway?
 And how are they different from innovators?

 Harvard Business School professor Clayton Christensen, quoted in a 2013 Forbes story, has the answer.
 He argues that a disruption “displaces an existing market, industry, or technology and produces something new and more efficient and worthwhile.
 It is at once destructive and creative.”

 A deep understanding of the Indian consumer’s psyche held a critical advantage for Flipkart.
 In 2010, just two years after Flipkart made its first sale online, Flipkart made a game-changing move.
 To encourage more Indians to shop online, Flipkart introduced cash-on-delivery (CoD).
 What was significant about this move was that at the time only 0.5 % of the population used credit cards.
 Most customers did not shop online as they did not own cards.
 CoD allowed consumers to buy goods and pay for them in cash after the product was delivered.
 This was an industry-defining innovation that made an immense impact upon the market.
 Today, over 60% of online purchases in India are paid in cash on delivery.
 This disruption by Flipkart virtually opened the e-commerce market in India and other players followed suit.